aaboyd/aaboyd.github.com/_posts/2014-03-02-nancyfx-ef-crud.md

 And of course, lets implement this interface in our context class.

-{% highlight csharp %}
-public class MyContext : DbContext, IMyContext
+{% highlight csharp %}public class MyContext : DbContext, IMyContext {
-{
   ...
 }